chestnut42/doitbetter-unity/README.md

 ### Long

-If you feel a little adventerous today, do not hesitate to read through this repo.
-You can then just copy what you want in your project.
+If you feel a little adventurous today, do not hesitate to read through this repo.
+You then can just copy what you want in your project.

 ## Integration